VirtualTerminal UI

 The callback function called when the component receives an error.
 See functionCallBackError response in the next section for a complete reference.

-The Response object received via callback Success function has the following structure:
+The response object passed to a callback function has the following structure:

 “Success” or “Declined”